 To make sure the cowling is centered properly on the propeller, many builders install just the spinner backing plate or a round wooden template on the engine to aid in alignment.
 That makes it easier to work on the cowling without the prop in the way.
 The spinner for my Whirl Wind RV200 constant speed prop has a two-piece backing plate that mounts to the prop instead of the crankshaft.
 The Whirl Wind prop also does not use a prop extension; as a result, the two piece backing plate has a conical design that would be difficult to duplicate accurately with a template.
 I had to install the prop in order to mount the spinner and get the cowling placed correctly.
 Fitting the prop should have been fairly simple, but of course it wasn't.
 The spinner mounts onto a two-piece spinner mounting plate that is held together with temporary spinner installation plates while the prop is fitted; the installation plates are removed once the prop is bolted onto the crankshaft.
 I fitted the prop with the spinner mounting and installation plates in place; the plate bolts were inserted from the aft side of the plates, per the instructions.
 The installation plates must be bolted in place to align the mounting plates prior to tightening the prop bolts, which will then hold the alignment while the bolts and installation plates are removed and the spinner backing plates installed.
 But there was a problem: with the prop bolts cinched down, there was no way to remove the bolts.
 There wasn't enough clearance between the spinner mounting plates and the ring gear to get the bolts out of the holes.
 It was a classic Catch-22. the bolts had to be in to hold the initial alignment, but couldn't be removed after the installation.
 If the prop was loosened enough to remove the bolts, then the alignment of the spinner mounting plates would be lost when the installation plates were removed.
 I did some research on the VAF website and called Whirl Wind to discuss the issue.
 I spoke with Jeremy at length and we decided the bolts would have to be installed from the front, facing aft, instead of the orientation described in the instructions.
 He also gave me some important additional advice that was not described in the instructions on propeller installation:

 1. Leave spinner off for first engine run.
 Torque prop bolt (actually a stud/bolt/roll pin assembly) to spec, but do not safety wire yet.
-If the engine/prop is vibrating from imbalance, it may be necessary to re-clock the prop 180 degrees to see if that helps prior to dynamic balancing.
+If the engine/prop is vibrating from imbalance, it may be necessary to re-clock the prop 180 degrees to see if that helps prior to dynamic balancing.2.
+Clearance issues while applying safety wire to the prop bolt may require that the bolt be loosened slightly to run the safety wire, then re-torque to spec.
+Don't safety wire until after the first engine run and the installation is permanent.

 3. PROTECT PROP BLADES VERY WELL!
 The trailing edges of the composite prop are very susceptible to nicks from dropped tools during assembly.
 Wrap the props very carefully with padding to prevent any damage until just before running the engine.